 '''

-'enabled'.

-This object is persistent and when written

-the entity SHOULD save the change to

-non-volatile storage."

-DEFVAL { enabled }

-::= { smfConfigurationGroup 1 }

-smfCfgSmfSysUpTime OBJECT-TYPE

-SYNTAX TimeTicks

-MAX-ACCESS read-only

-STATUS current

-DESCRIPTION

-"The time (in hundredths of a second) since the

-system SMF process was last re-initialized.

-The SMF process is re-initialized when the

-value of the 'smfCfgAdminStatus' object

-transitions to 'enabled' from either a prior

-value of 'disabled' or upon initialization

-of this device."
+Internet-Draft

+The SMF-MIB

 ::= { smfConfigurationGroup 2 }

-smfCfqRouterIDAddrType OBJECT-TYPE
+smfCfgRouterIDAddrType OBJECT-TYPE

+SYNTAX

 InetAddressType { ipv4(1), ipv6(2) }

 MAX-ACCESS read-write

 STATUS

 current

 DESCRIPTION

 "The address type of the address used for

 SMF ID of this router as specified

 in the 'smfCfgRouterID' next.

 Only the values ipv4(1) and ipv6(2)

 are supported.

 This object is persistent and when written

 the entity SHOULD save the change to

 non-volatile storage."

 DEFVAL { ipv4 }

 ::= { smfConfigurationGroup 3 }

-smfCfqRouterID OBJECT-TYPE
+smfCfgRouterID OBJECT-TYPE

 SYNTAX InetAddress (SIZE(4|16))

 MAX-ACCESS read-write

+STATUS

 current

-STATUS

 DESCRIPTION

 "The IP address used as the SMF router ID.

 This can be set by the management station.

 If not explicitly set, then the device

+SHOULD select a routable IP address

+assigned to this router for use as

+the 'smfCfgRouterID'.

+The smfCfgRouterID is a logical identification

+that MUST be consistent across interoperable

+SMF neighborhoods and it is RECOMMENDED to be

+chosen as the numerically largest address

+contained in a node's 'Neighbor Address List'

+as defined in NHDP.
+A smfCfgRouterID MUST be

+unique within the scope of the operating

+MANET network regardless of the method used

+for selecting it.

+This object is persistent and when written

+the entity SHOULD save the change to

+non-volatile storage."

+REFERENCE

+"See, e.q.,

 '''

-SHOULD select a routable IP address assigned to this router for use as the 'smfCfgRouterID'.

-The smfCfgRouterID is a logical identification that MUST be consistent across interoperable SMF neighborhoods and it is RECOMMENDED to be chosen as the numerically largest address contained in a node's 'Neighbor Address List' as defined in NHDP.
-A smfCfgRouterID MUST be unique within the scope of the operating MANET network regardless of the method used for selecting it.

-This object is persistent and when written the entity SHOULD save the change to non-volatile storage."